MicrosoftDocs/security/operations/setup-xdr-tools.md

 1. Create the evaluation environment
 2. Set up and pilot Defender for Identity
-3. Set up defender for Office 365
+3. Set up Defender for Office 365
 4. Set up Defender for Endpoint
 5. Set up Defender for Cloud apps
 6. Investigate and respond to threats